 10. Mushrooms are fun!

-They make hiking less strenuous and more of concentrated game because the pace must slow to a crawl, while your eyes stay sharp.
+They make hiking less strenuous and more of a concentrated game because the pace must slow to a crawl, while your eyes stay sharp.
 Mushrooms will get you out there when you would never go otherwise–pouring rain, hot and sticky, buggy etc. but you hardly will notice the harsh conditions because of the fun you are having.
 Except when you find nothing.
 That is the opposite of fun.

-Start noticing mushrooms, have fun and learn their names!
+Start noticing mushrooms, have fun, and learn their names!
 Happy hunting!